A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Preliminaries

-Thus it contradicts to that any nonzero linear combination of $A_i$ are non-singular. \end{proof}
+It contradicts the assumption that every nonzero linear combination of $A_i$ is invertible. \end{proof}

-Along with the related topics mentioned above, the study of independent vector fields on spheres is pertinent to our present work.
-Due to the classical work of Radon \cite{Radon_1922_Lineare} and Hurwitz \cite{Hurwitz_1923}, it is known that there are $\rho(n)-1$ many independent vector fields on $S^{n-1}$, where $\rho(n)$ is the \textbf{Radon-Hurwitz number} (see Definition \ref{R-H number defi}).
-In \cite{Adams_1962_vecotrfields}, Adams proved such a number of vector fields is maximum, using homotopy theory and topological $K$-theory, as well as notably application of Bott periodicity.
-See also \cite{Eckmann_1994_HurwitzRadonMR} for a survey on the relation with Bott perodicity.
+The study of independent vector fields on spheres is closely related to the present work as the above proposition shows.
+Classical constructions of Radon and Hurwitz produce $\rho(n)-1$ independent vector fields on $S^{n-1}$, where $\rho(n)$ is the Radon--Hurwitz number (see Definition \ref{R-H number defi}).
+Adams \cite{Adams_1962_vectorfields} showed that this bound is optimal by using methods from homotopy theory and topological $K$-theory, in connection with Bott periodicity.
+See also \cite{Eckmann_1994_HurwitzRadonMR} for related discussions and further background on this relation.

-\begin{theo}[Independent vector fields on spheres] There exist $\rho(n)-1$ independent vector fields on $S^{n-1}$, and there do not exist $\rho(n)$ such vector fields. \end{theo} Note this theorem is the \textbf{hairy ball theorem} when $n$ is even.
-The existence of $\rho(n)-1$ independent vector fields derives from the classical results of Radon and Hurwitz.
-For a proof via the representation of Clifford algebra, see \cite{Atiyah-Bott-Shapiro_1964} (cf. \cite[Theorem 7.2, Chapter 1]{lawsonMichelsohn_2016_spin}).
-Adams \cite{Adams_1962_vecotrfields} remarkably proved that this number achieves its maximal value for any $n\geq 2$.
+\begin{theo}[Adams' theorem on vector fields on spheres] There exist $\rho(n)-1$ independent vector fields on $S^{n-1}$, and there do not exist $\rho(n)$ such vector fields. \end{theo} Note for odd $n$, this recovers the hairy ball theorem for the even-dimensional sphere $S^{n-1}$.
+The existence of $\rho(n)-1$ independent vector fields can be obtained from the classical constructions of Radon and Hurwitz; see also Proposition \ref{prop-construction of W_n}.
+For a proof of existence via representations of Clifford algebras, we refer to \cite{Atiyah-Bott-Shapiro_1964} (cf. \cite[Theorem 7.2, Chapter 1]{lawsonMichelsohn_2016_spin}).